mulesoft/template-wday2snow-worker2servicerequest-broadcast/README.md

 1. One service request for setting up a desk
 2. one service request for setting up a computer

-if the department is sales, put make the request for Building A, if the department is anything else make their seat building B.
+If the department is sales, put make the request for Building A, if the department is anything else make their seat building B.

 The data is processed as follows:
 1. Workday is polled in intervals for new modifications of employees